What do I Need to Know to Start my own Business?

 Found a great lawyer to help draft and review contracts (including non-payment terms) + sign contract(s) before starting work

-Settled on invoicing template and re-iterated non-payment terms from signed contract in "Notes" section
+Settled on invoicing template and re-iterated non-payment terms from the signed contract in the "Notes" section of your invoice

 Applied for an EIN